FNNDSC/medview/README.md

 [![Join the chat at https://gitter.im/FNNDSC/medview](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/FNNDSC/medview?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-The Mi2b2 Viewer is a distributed collaborative neuroimage visualization application that is delivered to the users over the web without requiring the installation of any additional software or browser plugging.
+Medview viewer is a distributed collaborative neuroimage visualization application that is delivered to the users over the web without requiring the installation of any additional software or browser plugging.
 This not only enhances accessibility and usability for the end-users but automatically provides them with the latest application updates without requiring any technological